ddnexus/pagy/docs/how-to.md

 !!!
 Notice

-The `limit` and `gearbox` extras serve a variable number of records per page.
+The `limit` and `gearbox` extras serve a option number of records per page.
 If your goal is limiting the pagination to a max number of records (instead of pages), you have to keep into account how you configure the `limit` range.

 !!!